 A list of operating system packages that must be installed for the AppImage build to succeed.
 If a Docker build is requested, this list will be passed to the Docker context when building the container for the app build.
 By default, entries should be Ubuntu 18.04 apt package requirements.
-For example:
+For example, would make the GTK GI and Cairo operating system libraries available to your app.